lizzperle/developer.chrome.com/site/en/docs/devtools/network/index.md

     {% endAside %}

 4. Click the **Timing** tab.
-A breakdown of the network activity for this resource is shown.
+A breakdown of the ivity for this resource is shown.

     {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/9zzih7q9yqAejNmzfoIM.png", alt="The Timing tab", width="800", height="736" %}